-- No resident requirements for management, including members of the Executive Board (CEO), Board of Directors or Supervisory Board Shareholders and board meetings can be held electronically
+No resident requirements for management, including the CEO, Board of Directors or Supervisory Board

-A Danish company can also serve as Nordic headquarter or holding company for other European activities.
+A Danish company can also serve as Nordic headquarters or holding company for other European activities.

 Advantages of establishing a company instead of a branch office

 It is much simpler, faster and more cost-efficient to establish a company rather than a branch.
-A new company can be registered and ready to do business within a few hours.
-The registration process of a branch may take several weeks and be more costly.
+A new company can be registered and ready to do business within a few hours, while the registration process of a branch may take several weeks and be more costly.